Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 ---

 1:05:15
-This concludes the nonviolent communication training course with Marshall Rosenberg.
+This concludes the Nonviolent Communication training course with Marshall Rosenberg.
 Music by Stephen McNamara.
 For more information on the work of Marshall Rosenberg, please visit the worldwide web @ www.cnbc.org.

 If you would like to order additional copies of this audio learning series, or to receive a complete catalogue of wisdom teachings for the inner life, please contact [Sounds True](https://www.soundstrue.com/store/).